voidfiles/ci-presentation/presentation.md

 # Why (Not) Continuous?

-- The goal is to deliver value to users.
+- The goal is to deliver value to users
-- Risk prevents us from delivering value to users.
+- Risk prevents us from delivering value to users
 - The only certain thing is uncertainty
 - Least risky strategy: ship small bits continuously